-In John 13 Jesus gave us a new commandment.
+In John 13 Yeshua gave us a new commandment.
 “Love one another”.
 It’s the only commandment he gave us.
 It’s pretty important.

-In fact, Jesus said that when the world sees how we love one another they will realize that we are his disciples.
+In fact, Yeshua said that when the world sees how we love one another they will realise that we are his disciples.

 Not when they see the size of our mega-church, or how prosperous we are, or even how great our music is.
 When they see how much we love one another.

-In Matthew 22 Jesus summed up “The Law” in two statements.
+In Matthew 22 Yeshua summed up “The Law” in two statements.
 Love God.
 Love one another.
 Do both of those, and you have satisfied the law.

 And, generally, as we read the Bible and build up “the big picture” in our heads… It seems that in Old Testament times, God’s dealing with man had more of an emphasis on the first… Love God.

-But in New Testament times, (i.e., now), God seems to be dealing with us in a different way.
-Now his emphasis is on the second… love one another.
+But in New Testament times, (now), God seems to be dealing with us in a different way.
+Now his emphasis is on the second… Love one another.

 God has given us the Holy Spirit to live in us and help us choose wisely, to live in his way.
 He wants us to focus particularly on one thing… love one another.

-I have seen churches where they have come to this realization and really tried to love one another.
-It was a beautiful thing.
+I have seen churches where they have come to this realisation and really tried to love one another.
+It’s a beautiful thing.

 But it’s not easy.

-And even if we come to this realization and want to love one another.
+And even if we come to this realisation and want to love one another.
 How do we do that?
 What does that mean?

 Some time ago now, Gary Chapman wrote a book called “Five Love Languages”.
 If you have never read it.
 Get one.
 Read it.
 This book is fundamental if you want to love others.